How To Improve Internal Communications Strategy

 A well constructed and considered internal communications strategy can create positive change, better engaged employees, improved recruitment and retention and increased customer satisfaction.
 But in order to craft a strategy that does all these things, sometimes you need to ignore the pressure to deliver regular tactical wins and give yourself some thinking time.

-You want a strategy that influences employee behavior and beliefs in line with your organisation’s strategy and culture.
+You want a strategy that influences employee behaviour and beliefs in line with your organisation’s strategy and culture.
 Then it’s time to get creative and have some fun with tactics that don’t just create noise – they drive positive internal change.

 Giving Strategy the Big Screen Treatment

-One campaign that illustrates this perfectly consisted of a UK-wide roadshow truck tour for Allianz.
+One internal communications campaign that illustrates this perfectly consisted of a UK-wide roadshow truck tour for Allianz.
 At the heart of the strategy was the creation of a TV station for the brand, created to deliver meaningful internal communications in an innovative way.
 They needed a mechanism to share a wide range of pre existing video material and presentations and wanted to make it interesting, engaging and impactful.

 So the idea of an in-house broadcast station was born, providing a multi-channel experience for employees with a range of content, including a weather, sports, news and City channel – all of which were relevant to the organisation.